pagantis/prestashop/README.md

 Prestashop installation

 ## :floppy_disk: Installation
-To install the module of Pagantis in your Prestashop
+To install the module of enCuotas in your Prestashop

 #### Common steps
 1. Navigate to module dashboard